How to Deal With Defamation on X (formerly Twitter) Featured Image

 Nevertheless, the remedies for libel and slander are the same.
 When proven successfully, victims of libel and slander can potentially get the false content removed from the internet and recover monetary damages.

-Now, we will take a look at each of those elements necessary to prove Twitter defamation.
+Now, we will take a look at each of those elements necessary to prove defamation on X.

 There is a False Statement Made About The Plaintiff